pinnacle-comp/pinnacle/wiki/configuration/creating-a-config.md

 pinnacle config gen
 ```

-This will start an interactive TUI where you can specify where to copy a new config to, as well as what
+This will start an interactive TUI where you can specify where to create a new config at, as well as what
 language you want to use.

+> [!NOTE]
+> If you are rerunning the config generator, delete or rename any already existing files.
+> Otherwise, the config generator will fail (it does not overwrite files).